Plant Evolution & Paleobotany

-An educational resource for students and teachers studying Earth's history, fossils, and evolution.
+An educational resource for botanically curious students and teachers studying Earth's history, fossils, and evolution

-Unlike almost all other sites, this site uses plants as the key organisms for studying the evolutionary changes on Earth.
-As we all learned, photosynthesis is basis to almost all life on Earth.
-This was especially true in the past, and therefore plants (i.e. photosynthetic organisms) serve as the perfect lens with which to study evolutionary change.
+This website uses plants (and other "unseen" organisms) as the focus for studying the evolutionary changes on Earth.
+We all learned that photosynthesis is the basis for most life on Earth.
+This was also true in the past, and therefore autotrophs and decomposers serve as great lenses with which to study geologic/evolutionary change.

-- Narrative: If you are new to the evolutionary history of plants, you may want to explore the section.
+If you are new to the evolutionary history of plants, you may want to explore the section.
 This section is divided into 10 successive phases of Earth's history.
-The learning approach of this section is for people who prefer a factual story-based explanation of how things have changed.
+The learning approach of this section is for people who prefer story-based explanations of how things have changed, using frequently asked questions.

 The evolution of land plants is divided into shorter time periods for easy comprehension.
 This is a short course taught at NYC-based botanical gardens.

 This section provides detailed information about the Earth's history from a climate, geology, and geography perspective.
 It will also mention the origins of major groups through the lens of the Earth's timescale.